gbif/ipt/PublisherProfiles.md

   * If there are limited resources and you cannot commit to the long-term hosting and publishing of your data...

     No worries!
-There is an extensive list of data hosting centres throughout the world that you can use to host and publish your data.
-By using a data hosting centre you still retain ownership of your data while leveraging the host's capacity.
+There is an extensive list of [data hosting centres](https://github.com/gbif/ipt/wiki/dataHostingCentres) throughout the world that you can use to host and publish your data.
+Try contacting one close to you (either regionally or thematically) to ask for support.
+In some cases, the host can even setup and maintain publishing software in the cloud for you.
+Rest assured, you still retain ownership of your data even though you leverage a host's generosity and goodwill to host your data.